Amazon Books vs Google Books

 2016.
 Amazon Prime Reading is now available on iPhone and iPad

-Amazon Prime Reading introduces a fresh program that grants you unlimited access to a dynamic selection of titles, akin to a condensed version of Kindle Unlimited.
-With approximately 1,000 e-books and magazines available on the platform, you can now enjoy them on the Kindle app for iPad and iPhone.
-Notably, all the e-books you read seamlessly support features such as Page Flip, Popular Highlights, X-Ray, and Goodreads, enhancing your reading experience to the fullest extent.
+Amazon Prime Reading is a new initiative allowing you to read an unlimited number of books from a rotating selection of titles, similar to a scaled-back version of Kindle Unlimited.
+The platform features approximately 1,000 e-books and magazines and you can now access them on the Kindle app for iPad and iPhone.
+All the e-books are fully compatible with Page Flip, Popular Highlights, X-Ray and Goodreads.

 2016.
 Google Books will now make better suggestions on what to read next